AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 ## The developer's Holy Grail: the bug-free software

-Every time we can read news about attacks on computer systems, or viruses, or bugs leading to crashes in well known apps, there is always the one same comment "the bug-free/perfectly secure program does not exist".
+Every time we read news about attacks on computer systems, or viruses, or bugs leading to crashes in well known apps, there is always the one same comment "the bug-free/perfectly secure program does not exist".
 And, if this sentence is quite true, it is a bit misunderstood.

 Apart from the difference between safety and security (that we can very vaguely define by the existence of a malicious entity), we do not really define what we mean by "bug-free".
-Creating software always rely at least on two steps: we establish a specification of what we expect from the program and then we produce the source code of the program that must respect this specification.
+Creating software always relies at least on two steps: we establish a specification of what we expect from the program and then we produce the source code of the program that must respect this specification.
 Both of these steps can lead to the introduction of errors.

-In this tutorial, we will show how we can prove that an implementation verify a given specification.
+In this tutorial, we will show how we can prove that an implementation verifies a given specification.
 But what are the arguments of program proof, compared to program testing?
 First, the proof is complete, it cannot forget some corner case if the behavior is specified (program test cannot be complete,